 Whatever you can’t change is not yours to complain about.

 Maybe it’s because this sort of philosophy speaks more to introverts, like me, but I love Stoicism.
-It provides such a great balance to the YOLO-ish, hedonic society we live in today, where it’s all about clicks, bite-sized videos that barely cover our 8-second attention span and finding the next purchase to satisfy our consumption cravings for the next 3 days.
+It provides such a great balance to the YOLO-ish, hedonic society we live in today, which is all about clicks, bite-sized videos that barely cover our 8-second attention span, and finding the next purchase to satisfy our consumption cravings for a week at best.

-Ryan’s take on it is refreshing, because it draws on such a wide range of individuals, mixing history with the present and evergreen advice with contemporary tips.
+Ryan’s take on this ancient philosophy is refreshing, because in The Obstacle Is The Way, he draws on a wide range of individuals, mixing the history with the present and evergreen advice with contemporary tips.
 Many of the examples have made it into the summary on Blinkist as well, so if you’re unfamiliar with Stoicism, I recommend you use that as a starting point and take it from there.
+Some other good introductory reads on the topic are Lives of the Stoics (also by Ryan Holiday), and How to Be a Stoic.

-Who would I recommend The Obstacle Is The Way summary to?
+Who would I recommend our The Obstacle Is The Way summary to?

 The 25 year old, who grabs more than he can handle (aka me) and could use some patience, the 49 year old, self-employed creative, who spends a lot of time worrying about how her next project will be received, and anyone who’s never heard of Seneca